By using this site, you agree to our Privacy Policy and our Terms of Use.

 A man with one arm in a sling signs some papers while sitting across from a doctor

-I. Definition of Qualified Settlement Fund
+I. Definition of “QSF”

 II.
 Legislative Background of Qualified Settlement Funds

 Qualified Settlement Funds first emerged as part of the Tax Reform Act of 1986.
-Initially, the law introduced Designated Settlement Funds (DSFs), designed for insurance companies to deposit money to settle claims.
+Initially, the law introduced Designated Settlement Funds (DSFs), designed for insurance companies to transfer money to settle claims.
 However, DSFs had limited applicability and flexibility, leading to the introduction of Qualified Settlement Funds in 1993 through Treasury regulations.
-Unlike DSFs, QSFs have broader applications and increased flexibility, making them a popular choice in all tort litigation and other cases, whether complex or simple.
+Unlike DSFs, QSFs have broader applications and increased flexibility, making them a popular choice in all tort litigation and other cases, whether complex or straightforward.

 III.
 The Three Essential Requirements of a QSF